 Virginia Commercial Tenant CAM Audit Rights [2026 Guide]

 TL;DR: Virginia's 5-year SOL (Va.
 Code § 8.01-246(2)) covers reconciliations back to 2021.
+A NoVA office worked example shows $94,384 in recoverable overcharges from gross-up on fixed costs during occupancy drops.
 Northern Virginia government contractor tenants face gross-up overcharges when occupancy drops after contract losses.
-Richmond retail tenants face capital improvement misclassification and pro-rata denominator errors in multi-anchor centers.
+Richmond retail tenants face capital improvement misclassification and pro-rata denominator errors.

 Virginia's five-year statute of limitations for written contracts sits between the shorter Pennsylvania window and the longer six-year periods in Ohio, Illinois, and New York.
-The state has no dedicated commercial CAM audit statute.
 Northern Virginia's federal contractor office market and Richmond's retail corridors present distinct CAM billing patterns, with NoVA office tenants particularly exposed to gross-up violations in buildings that saw significant occupancy shifts following government contract cycles.

 Virginia has no statute specifically governing commercial tenant CAM audit rights.
-The Virginia Residential Landlord and Tenant Act (Va.
-Code § 55.1-1200) applies to residential tenancies only.
+Va.
+Code § 55.1-1200 (the Virginia Residential Landlord and Tenant Act) applies to residential tenancies only.
 Commercial leases in Virginia are governed by general contract law under the common law of contracts.

 Virginia courts apply the plain meaning rule to commercial lease interpretation.
 Unambiguous lease provisions are enforced as written.
 When language is ambiguous, Virginia courts consider the parties' course of dealing and commercial context.
 Virginia applies a strict rule against using parol evidence to contradict clear written terms, which means the written lease governs even if pre-lease negotiations suggested different intent.